jtarrio/pascual/manual/chapter2.md

 ### Arrays

-Another custom type you can create is an _array_, which is a series of values of a particular type that you can access through an index.
-Arrays are helpful when you need a list of values.
+Another custom type you can create is an _array_, which is a series of values of a particular type.
+You can access the values in an array through an index.
+Arrays are helpful when you need to hold a list of values.

+To show how arrays are declared and used, the following example will be a program that implements the sieve of Eratosthenes for all numbers up to 100:

 ```pascal
 program SieveOfEratosthenes;